moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 ![Banner Image](https://i.ibb.co/GnvpLcw/Featured-Images-4.png)

 ## What's Moonbeam?
-Moonbeam is a platform for cross-chain connected applications that unites assets and functionality from many blockchains.
+Moonbeam is is the smart contract platform for cross-chain connected applications, which offer superior user experiences by unifying access to users, assets, and services across any existing blockchain.
 Moonbeam is a fully Ethereum-Compatible Layer-1 blockchain (also known as a *Parachain*) on Polkadot.

 ## What's Polkadot?
 Polkadot is a Layer 0 protocol designed to enable interoperability amongst the hetereogenous L1 blockchains that run on top of it.
 Polkadot provides the security, governance, and cross chain communication to enable seamless interoperability between parachains, or L1 blockchains that serve various specialized use cases.
 Moonbeam is a Polkadot parachain.